cryptnox/cryptnox-fido2-bridge/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

-## How It Works

-This bridge creates a virtual USB-HID device that translates browser FIDO2 requests to PC/SC commands.
+`cryptnox-fido2-bridge` is a Python bridge that creates a virtual USB-HID device, enabling browsers to use Cryptnox smartcards for **WebAuthn/FIDO2** authentication.
+It translates CTAP2 commands from the browser into PC/SC APDUs for the card.

+---

+## Supported hardware

+- **Cryptnox smart cards** with FIDO2 applet 💳
+- **Standard PC/SC smart card readers**: either USB NFC reader or a USB smart card reader → Readers are also available in the Cryptnox shop.

+Get your cards and readers here: [shop.cryptnox.com](https://shop.cryptnox.com)

+---

+## How it works

 ```
 ┌──────────────┐     USB-HID      ┌────────────────────────┐     PC/SC     ┌─────────────┐